Come one, come all to the premiere of ‘Home Video,’ Lucy Dacus’ bold and brave documentary (and third album).

 Try to walk away but I come back to the start

 We begin with Dacus’ best venture at indie-pop to date, “Hot & Heavy.”
-The track charms the mind with its vivid and almost cinematic lyricism and conquers the body with its pulsing guitar and drums.
-It makes for an interesting choice as an opener, the intensity is hardly matched by any other track on the record.
-Instead, Dacus pivots to her indie/rock and folk sounds.
+The track charms with its cinematic lyricism pulsing guitar.
 Running through the album like a golden thread is a sense of disconnect.
-Dacus is limited, whether it be by the religious community she was raised in, her sexuality which was quickly deemed ill-decided and inappropriate, or her anxious hesitancy to materialize her wants.
-This is where Dacus’ artistry is found, in her self-proclaimed and self-expressed limitations.
+Dacus is limited, whether it be by religious extremism or growing up queer or dwelling in anxiety.

-Immediately, we are thrust into the jarring world of “Thumbs.”
-Dacus explores violence, as seen in “Night Shift” years ago.
-Her own masochistic tendencies ran rampant.
-Once romantic, the impulses take on a different form in “Thumbs,” where Dacus throws her punches at a friend’s absent father.
-Dacus is first and foremost a friend, serving as a stress ball and sounding board for a distressed daughter.
-Dacus is filled with desires, ones that crash and burn within her, demanding a way out.
-Somewhere there is a world where two live together in a handcrafted cottage, where a birth father confronts his mistakes with an apology and a head hung low, where yearning for a touch begins with a nervous reach and ends in a warm embrace.
+Now, the jarring world of “Thumbs.”
+Dacus’s masochistic tendencies are no secret, take “Night Shift” for example.
+Dacus is first and foremost a friend, then as a stress ball and sounding board for a distressed daughter.
+Somewhere there is a world where two live together in a ivy-covered cottage, and a birth father confronts his mistakes with an apology and a head hung low.

 Somewhere in the world there, is a father and a mother